matthewconnorgivens/COSC_61_Dataset/README.md

 The script Index.PHP uses an API to geospatially visualize the shootings and show information about each one.

-Here is a full video of the code in work: https://youtu.be/NGz2aO3N9r8
+Here is a full video of the code in work: [video](https://youtu.be/NGz2aO3N9r8)

-See the wiki for comprehensive details on design choice, implementation, and more.
+See the [wiki](https://github.com/matthewconnorgivens/COSC_61_Dataset/wiki) for comprehensive details on design choice, implementation, and more.